Incase Reform Sport Case for AirPods Pro - 9to5Mac

-Incase is out today with the new Reform Sport Case for AirPods Pro.
+Incase is out with the new Reform Sport Case for AirPods Pro.
 Coming to Apple stores and more, it has a perforated, two-layer design for solid protection, dual-function lanyard, and antimicrobial treatment.
+Read on for a hands-on look.

 The Reform Sport Case has a design reminiscent of the Apple Watch Nike Sport Band.
 Along with the perforated design, the new AirPods Pro case features two-layers for full protection.